-The executive summary goes near the beginning of the plan but is written last.
-It should provide a short, concise and optimistic overview of your business that captures the reader's attention and gives them an interest in learning more about it.
+Place the executive summary near the beginning of the plan, but write it last.
+It should provide a short, concise, and optimistic overview of your business that captures the reader's attention and gives them an interest in learning more about it.
 The executive summary should be no more than two pages long, with brief summaries of other sections of the plan.
-See How to Write the Executive Summary of the Business Plan.

-Owners Jack Valdez and partner Juanita Sanchez each have over a decade in the food service industry, including management experience.
+Owners Jack Valdez and partner Juanita Sanchez each have more than a decade in the food service industry, including management experience.

-In the immediate area our competition consists mainly of fast food vendors such as McDonald's and Dunkin Donuts.
-We plan on capturing the upper end of the local coffee market by serving gourmet, non-machine made coffee products at reasonable prices.
-Along with our superior atmosphere and great customer service, we intend to target the sophisticated coffee consumer.
+In the immediate area, our competition consists mainly of fast food vendors such as McDonald's and Dunkin.
+We plan on capturing the upper end of the local coffee market by serving gourmet, nonmachine-made coffee products at reasonable prices.
+Along with our superior atmosphere and great customer service, we intend to target sophisticated coffee consumers.

-The location we have selected has 2,000 square feet of space, room for an outdoor patio and requires a minimum of renovations.
-The space has been vacant for several months and the owner is motivated and has offered a four year lease with a fifth year free.
+The location we have selected has 2,000 square feet of space, room for an outdoor patio, and requires minimal renovations.
+The space has been vacant for several months and the owner is motivated and has offered a four-year lease with a fifth year free.

 We expect sales revenue to grow from $200,000 in the first year of operations to $250,000 by the end of the third year.
-To minimize operating expenses both of the principals will be onsite on a full time basis to reduce staffing costs, supervise and maintain quality control.
-We expect net profits to grow from $50,000 to $100,000 by year three. ***A bar chart can be added here***
+To minimize operating expenses, both of the principals will be onsite on a full-time basis to reduce staffing costs, supervise, and maintain quality control.
+We expect net profits to grow from $50,000 to $100,000 by year three.

 Section 2: Business/Industry Overview

-An overview of the coffee industry, the local market, and what makes your business unique.
-(See Business Plan Example of the Industry Section.)
+Provide an overview of the coffee industry, the local market, and what makes your business unique.

 The Coffee Industry

-According to recent U.S. Census data, the millennials have overtaken the baby boomers as America's largest living generation.
-Millennials are more social and mobile than previous generations and prefer to have coffee with friends in trendy, public locations, increasing the popularity of high end coffee shops.
+According to analysis by Pew Research, millennials have overtaken baby boomers as America's largest living generation.
+Millennials are more social and mobile than previous generations and prefer to have coffee with friends in trendy, public locations, increasing the popularity of high-end coffee shops.
 U.S. statistics indicate that:

-Americans consume over 400 million cups of coffee per day
+- Americans consume more than 600 million cups of coffee per day

-Retail sales of coffee exceeds $5 billion per year
+- Retail sales of coffee exceed $47 billion per year

 Our Position in the Industry